Alexander Vyssotsky: Early life

-Vyssotsky spent his youth in Moscow, Russia, where he worked in a major observatory.
-He served in the Russian army and took part in World War I, where he used his knowledge of French, English and German to translate intercepted radio communications.
-After the October Revolution he joined the anti-communist White movement, and after its defeat escaped to Turkey and then to Tunisia, where he worked as a science teacher.
-In 1923 he moved to the United States, where in 1929 he married a fellow astronomer Emma Vyssotsky.
-She was his lifelong scientific collaborator.
-They had one son, Victor A. Vyssotsky, a mathematician and computer scientist who was involved in Multics project and created the Darwin computer game.
+Alexander Nikolayevich Vyssotsky was born on 23 May 1888 in Moscow, in the Russian Empire.
+He spent his youth in the city, where he worked in a major observatory.
+He attended Moscow University.

+He served in the Russian army and took part in World War I, where he used his knowledge of French, English, and German to translate intercepted radio communications.
+After the October Revolution, he joined the anti-communist White movement and, after its defeat, escaped to Turkey and then to Tunisia, where he worked as a science teacher.
+In 1923, he moved to the United States.